sullivtr/terraform-provider-graphql/docs/resources/mutation.md

 * `read_query` - (Required) A GraphQL query that will be used to query the api resource after it has been created.

 * `compute_mutation_keys` - (Required) A map representing the hierarchy of your response object leading to the object properties that will be used during a terraform destroy & update operation.
+* `compute_from_create` - A bool to determine if computed keys should be computed based off of the response from the create request, or the read request.
+Default: false

 ## Attribute Reference